Qarik-Group/concourse-tutorial/docs/basics/basic-pipeline.md

 Clicking the top-left "Home" icon will show the status of our pipeline.
 The job `job-hello-world` is now green.
 This means that the last time the job ran it completed successfully.

+Note: this animated gif has aged slightly.
+The current Concourse Web UI looks slightly different.